cajuncoding/ApacheFOP.Serverless/README.md

 </a>

 ## Updates / Change Log
+##### Updated the project to v1.4 with the following:
+ - **Added support for running, debugging, and deploying from within VS Code as well as IntelliJ IDEA**.
+   - Both project types use folder context configuration, so all configuration files have now been included and checked into the Repository.
+   - This should make it easier to get up and running quickly with either IDE.
+ - Resolved a bug in the Font loading/path handling when running in Windows Host (due to existing font paths).
+ - Updated Microsoft's `azure-functions-maven-plugin` to address various issues (esp. the need for a GUID in the deployment name which broke VS Code's ability to debug).
+ - Pom.xml cleanup to eliminate various "*Problems*" flagged by VS Code's pom parsing (using M2Eclipse processor
+ - Various small code cleanup items as noted in VS Code Java "*Problems*" tab.

 ##### Updated the project to v1.3 with the following:
  - Added support for Azure Function configuration capability to enable Accessibility since Apache FOP `<accessibility>` xml config element is not working as of v2.6.
    - Added an XslFO markup sample to test/demonstrate Accessibility in `resources/samples/WorkinWithAccessibilitySample.fo`.